WenyuanShao/Notes/experiment_design_2nd.md

 **Graph2:**

 + X-axis: _OFFSET_ from _0_ to _MIN(flowdeadline)_
 + Y-axis-left: throughput.
 + Y-axis-right: % of deadline met.
 + We can have 2 lines for the throughput and 2 for deadline met.
 These two lines represent different utilization one for utilization smaller than 1and the other one is greater than 1.

+**Graph3**

++ X-axis: chain length
++ Y-axis-left: throughput.
++ Y-axis-right: total lateness
++ We need another experiment for different length of chain.
+We can have three lines each for EOS, RR EOS, LINUX

+**Graph4 (maybe?)**

+This is a more basic performance experiment.
+More like a microbenchmark

++ X-axis: thread number
++ Y-axis: scheduling latency / scheduling overhead

 ## Real case experiments: